Basilicata Travel Guide

 Matera is often the focal point for those visiting Basilicata.
 Aside from being home to The Sassi and the Park of the Rupestrian Churches of Matera, it was declared as the European Capital of Culture for 2019.
 This designation allowed Matera to be the Italian host for a series of cultural events with a pan-European dimension for that particular calendar year.

 In line with this cultural award is Matera’s history and future in cinematography.
 Both Mel Gibson’s The Passion of the Christ and Patty Jenkins’ Wonder Woman were filmed in part here.
 The ancient-looking scenery found in The Sassi is beloved by many filmmakers, particularly for biblical motion pictures.

 Unique to the area is Craco, a commune and ghost town found in the Province of Matera.
-The town is uninhabited due the devastating effects of several earthquakes that caused an exodus of residents that left so quickly, the city remained nearly exactly as it was.
+The town is uninhabited due the devastating effects of several landslide and earthquakes that caused an exodus of residents that left so quickly, the city remained nearly exactly as it was.
 The picturesque town sits high upon a rocky summit that is in stark contrast with the soft shapes surrounding it on the hillside below.
 The atmosphere of the ghost town is both eerie and incredible, making it one of the most unique experiences in the region.